DevanshiDevanshi/DevanshiDevanshi/README.md

 🔭 I’m currently working on React Js<br />
 👯 I'm open to collaborating on most things!
 Especially exciting open source stuff<br />
 ✉️ You can contact me at devanshid2036@gmail.com<br />
-🌱f you need me, I'll be off building something.
+🌱 If you need me, I'll be off building something.
 (Good odds I could be playing Guitar, Meditating, or out on a walk in Nature, too.)<br />

- ---

 <h2> Skills : </h2>
 <div>